Saturday, July 2, 2011

 1983: Rod Stewart's "Baby Jane" led the way on the U.K. chart.

 1983: "Flashdance" by Irene Cara was #1 for a sixth consecutive week.
 Eddy Grant was at #2 with "Electric Avenue" while the Police were honing in on the top with "Every Breath You Take".
-Culture Club had #4--"Time (Clock of the Heart)" and Sergio Mendes was at 5 with "never Gonna' Let You Go".
-The rest of the Top 10: Styx with "Don't Let It End", Kajagoogoo moved up to #7 with "Too Shy", Hall & Oates had #8 with "Family Man", Michael Jackson had another Top 10 from Thriller with "Wanna' Be Startin' Somethin'" and the Tubes registered the only Top 10 of their career with "She's a Beauty".
+Culture Club had #4--"Time (Clock of the Heart)" and Sergio Mendes was at 5 with "Never Gonna' Let You Go".
+The rest of the Top 10: Styx with "Don't Let It End", Kajagoogoo moved up to #7 with "Too Shy", Hall & Oates had #8 with "Family Man", Michael Jackson had another Top 10 from Thriller with "Wanna' Be Startin' Something'" and the Tubes registered the only Top 10 of their career with "She's A Beauty".

 1988: Michael Jackson posted a record-breaking fourth #1 from the album Bad as "Dirty Diana" reached the top.
 It was Jackson's 28th solo hit, 20th Top 10 and 11th #1 song.
 Add in his work with the Jackson 5 and the totals were: 57 hits, 30 Top 10's and 15 #1's.

 1991: And then there's Guns N' Roses.
-At a concert of theirs in Maryland Heights, Missouri, lead singer Axl Rose jumped into the audience and tackled a fan who was taking pictures of the show.
+At a concert of theirs at the Riverport Amphitheatre in Maryland Heights, Missouri, lead singer Axl Rose jumped into the audience and tackled a fan who was taking pictures of the show.
 Rose took the camera, hit several members of the audience and the security team and when his group members pulled him back on stage, Rose slammed his microphone on the ground and left the stage.
 Angry fans began to riot, causing injury to dozens of people.
 Rose was charged with inciting the riot.

 1992: Mick Jagger became a grandfather as daughter Jade gave birth to a baby girl.